-Corby's portfolio of owned brands accounts for over 85% of the Company's total revenue.
+Corby's portfolio of owned brands accounts for over 86% of the Company's total revenue.
 Included in this portfolio are its key brands: J.P.
-Wiser's Canadian whisky, Lamb's rum, Polar Ice vodka, Corby's mixable liqueur brands, McGuinness and Meaghers, Cottage Springs from the Ace Beverage Group Brands, and the Ungava Spirits Brands.
+Wiser's Canadian whisky, Lamb's rum, Polar Ice vodka, Corby's mixable liqueur brands, McGuinness and Meaghers, Ace Beverage Group Brands and the Ungava Spirits Brands.
 The sales performance of these key brands significantly impacts Corby's net earnings.